myersj451/beautiful-jekyll/README.md

 ### Customize your website settings

 Edit the `_config.yml` file to change all the settings to reflect your site.
-To edit the file, click on it and then click on the pencil icon.
-Any line that begins with a pound sign (`#`) is a comment, and the rest of the lines are actual settings.
+To edit the file, open the file in atom and edit the content.
+Make sure to   Any line that begins with a pound sign (`#`) is a comment, and the rest of the lines are actual settings.

 After you save your changes to the config file (by clicking on *Commit changes* as the video tutorial shows), your website should be ready in a minute or two at `http://<yourusername>.github.io`.

 Your website is at `http://<yourusername>.github.io` (replace `<yourusername>` with your user name).

-## Add your own content
+### Add your own content

 To add pages to your site, you can either write a markdown file (`.md`) or you can write an HTML file directly.

-Many personalization settings in `_config.yml`, such as setting your name and site's description, setting your avatar to add a little image in the navigation bar, customizing the links in the menus, customizing what social media links to show in the footer, etc.

-## Credits
+### Credits
-As the Beautiful Jekyll template was used, the oringal credits of the template are preserved.
+As the Beautiful Jekyll template was used, the oringal credits of the template are preserved:

 "This template was not made entirely from scratch.
 I would like to give special thanks to:
 - [Barry Clark](https://github.com/barryclark) and his project [Jekyll Now](https://github.com/barryclark/jekyll-now), from whom I've taken several ideas and code snippets, as well as some documenation tips.